-- Select File> Close to close the active window. - Press Ctrl + W or Ctrl + F4 on the keyboard to close the active window. - Click the Close button in the active view's title bar or in any view's tab. - A tabbed view can be closed by clicking on its tab using the middle mouse button.

-Select File> Close All Views to close all currently open view windows instead of just the active window.
+- Select File> Close View to close the active window - Press Ctrl + W or Ctrl + F4 on the keyboard to close the active window. - Click the Close button in the active view's title bar or in any view's tab. - A tabbed view can be closed by clicking on its tab using the middle mouse button. - Select File> Close All 3D Views to close all currently open camera view windows instead of just the active window. - Select File> Close All Views to close all currently open view windows instead of just the active window.

 If a plan has only one view window open and you try to close it, the program will prompt you to save before closing if there are any unsaved changes.
-See "Saving and Exporting Files" on page 23.
+See "Saving and Exporting Files" on page 19.